 1 tablespoon lemon juice

 1 teaspoon minced garlic, from a jar or 2 garlic cloves minced

 ¼ cup crumbled blue cheese (1 ounce)

-1. In a medium bowl, whisk together Nancy’s Skinny Ranch, balsamic vinegar, lemon juice, olive oil and garlic.
+1. In a medium bowl, whisk together the Skinny Ranch Dressing, balsamic vinegar, lemon juice, olive oil and garlic.
 Stir in the crumbled blue cheese.

 2. Refrigerate until ready to use.

 3. Skinny Blue Cheese Dressing will keep refrigerated for up to 5 days.